Reasons your license may be suspended

 Finance-related license suspensions

-License suspensions related to driving may not be as surprising since there are several dangerous situations that can occur behind the wheel and warrant a cease to driving privileges.
-However, some may be surprised to learn a license suspension can occur due to financial-related reasons.
+License suspensions related to driving may not be as surprising since there are several dangerous situations that can occur behind the wheel that warrant a cease to driving privileges.
+However, some drivers may be surprised to learn a license suspension can occur due to financial-related reasons.

 - Missing child support payments: Some states will revoke your license if you are delinquent — or entirely skip — your child support obligations.